 Living And Sleeping In Their Own Dung

+In factory farms and feedlots, animals have no choice but to stand, lay and sleep in their own waste.
 There is just so much of it, and the sheds and lots are not cleaned regularly, and not at all during the lifetime of birds.
 No animal wants to live this way.

-Diseases And Brutality
+Diseases

 When thousands of animals are crowded together inside filthy units, disease outbreaks are inevitable.
 To stem economic losses, farmed animals are routinely dosed with antibiotics and other drugs, just to try to keep them alive long enough to get them to the slaughterhouse.
 Even so, millions each year don’t make it and they die, uncared for, untreated and hidden from public view.

-Under such an unforgiving system, it is not surprising that animals get brutalized by farm workers.
-Investigations in farms of all sizes, of all species, all around the world, show farm workers hitting, kicking, beating and otherwise abusing animals, often while taunting them.
+Under such an unforgiving system, it is not surprising that animals are deliberately harmed by farm workers.
+Investigations have shown farm workers hitting, kicking, beating, and otherwise abusing animals, often while taunting them.
+As psychologist Dr. Melanie Joy says: “Meat cannot be procured without violence.”
+And we pay for this violent treatment whenever we buy a piece of meat.

 Human Health Impact